Happythoughts0001/phasmophobia_mechanics/README.md

     - If both of these raytraces fail, it will default to targeting the first non-dead player
   - A Ghost Appeared EMF (Level 3) reading will be created where they spawn
   - All entries to the house will be locked
-  - If a crucifix is within 3m of the ghost (or 5m for banshees), the hunt will be cancelled, and the ghost will return to its favourite room.
+  - #### If a crucifix is within 3m of the ghost (or 5m for banshees), the hunt will be cancelled, and the ghost will return to its favourite room.
+      - Note from Happy: I guess this means you have to find where the ghost is with EMF reader and then place the crucifix on it
   - If the ghost is a shade and there is more than 1 player in the room, hunting phase will be cancelled, and the ghost will return to their favourite room.

 - During hunting phases, the following occurs:
   - The ghost will start flickering the fusebox and all flashlights to indicate the successful start of a hunting phase (i.e. phase was not cancelled by anything listed above)
-  - Phantoms appear every 1-2 seconds, while all other ghost types appear every 0.3-1 seconds.
+  - #### Phantoms appear every 1-2 seconds, while all other ghost types appear every 0.3-1 seconds.

 - The ghost will return to its favourite room when the player they are targeting is dead.

 - If a smudge stick is within 1.5m of their teleport destination, they will return to their favourite room
-- After killing a player, the ghost will teleport back to where it was just before the hunting phase began, and reset to idle phase.
+- #### After killing a player, the ghost will teleport back to where it was just before the hunting phase began, and reset to idle phase.
 They cannot initiate hunting phase for the next 25 seconds.
 ### Window knocking
 - Ghosts can occasionally knock on windows.
 When they do, they create fingerprint evidence on the window, and create a Ghost Interaction EMF (Level 2) on the window